How to configure RPC dynamic port allocation to work with firewalls

 Specifies a set of IP port ranges consisting of either all the ports available from the Internet or all the ports not available from the Internet.
 Each string represents a single port or an inclusive set of ports.

 For example, a single port may be represented by 5984, and a set of ports may be represented by 5000-5100.
-If any entries are outside the range of 0 to 65535, or if any string cannot be interpreted, the RPC runtime treats the entire configuration as invalid.
+If any entries are outside the range of 0 to 65535, or if any string can't be interpreted, the RPC runtime treats the entire configuration as invalid.

 PortsInternetAvailable REG_SZ Y or N (not case-sensitive)